 Risk Definition Examples Political Associated with the failure to deliver either New political arrangements. local or central government policy or meet Political personalities. the local administration's manifest Political make-up. commitment.
 Policy and decisions.
-Economic Affecting the ability of the Council to meet Financial climate. its financial commitments.
+Economic Affecting the ability of the Council to meet Financial climate.
+20011011110 its financial commitments.
 These include Cost of living. internal budgetary pressures, external Changes in interest rates. macro level economic changes or Inflation. consequences of proposed investment Poverty indicators. decisions.
 Social Relating to the effects of changes in Ageing population. demographic, residential or socio-economic Health statistics. trends on the Council's ability to meet its Crime rates. objectives.
 Technological Associated with the capacity of the Council E-Gov to deal with the pace/scale of technological IT infrastructure. change, or its ability to use technology to Staff/client needs. address changing demands.
-They may Security standards. also include the consequences of internal technological failures on the Council's Lasialativa ability to deliver its objectives.
-Lluga a a visulata Legislative Associated with current or potential Human rights.
-Counting with a / changes in national or European law.
-TUPE regulations Continuity / service delivery Ability to deliver services.
-Loss of key staff, building, documents or IT.
-Environmental Relating to the environmental Land use.
-Environmental Recycling. consequences of progressing the Council's strategic objectives.
+They may Security standards. also include the consequences of internal technological failures on the Council's ability to deliver its objectives.
+Legislative Associated with current or potential Human rights. changes in national or European law.
+TUPE regulations Continuity / Ability to deliver services.
+Loss of key staff, building, service delivery documents or IT.
+Environmental Relating to the environmental Land use. consequences of progressing the Council's Recycling. strategic objectives.
 Pollution.
-Competitive Affecting the competitiveness of the service Fail to win quality Competitive (in terms of cost or quality) and/or its ability accreditation. to deliver best value.
-Alternative service to donvor boot value. providers.
+Extreme weather events.
+Competitive Affecting the competitiveness of the service Fail to win quality (in terms of cost or quality) and/or its ability accreditation. to deliver best value.
+Alternative service 0 1 providers.
 Customer/ Associated with failure to meet the current Managing expectations.
 Citizen and changing needs and expectations of Extent of consultation.
-01112011 customers and citizens. = Zatorit or oorloanation Managerial/ Associated with the particular nature of Staff restructure.
-Professional each profession, internal protocols and Internal capacity. managerial abilities.
-Financial Associated with financial planning and Budget overspends. control.
+Managarial/ customers and citizens.
+Associated with the particular nature of Staff restructure.
+Managerial/ Professional each profession, internal protocols and Internal capacity.
+Financial managerial abilities.
+Associated with financial planning and Income etroome i illalicial control.
+Income streams.
+Budget overspends.
+CORROL.
 Level of Council tax.
 Level of reserves.
 Legal Related to possible breaches of legislation.
-Client brings legal challenge.
+Client brings legal Logai Trolated to possible bleadiles of legislation. challenge.
 Partnership/ Associated with failure of contractors and Contractor fails to deliver.
-Contractual partnership arrangements to deliver Partnership agencies do not services or products to the agreed cost and have common goals. specification.
+Contractual partnership arrangements to deliver Partnership agencies do not 201111401441 services or products to the agreed cost and have common goals. specification.
 Shared services.
-Physical Related to fire, security, accident Land / facility management. prevention and health and safety.
-Use of equipment.
+Physical , Physical specification.
+Related to fire, security, accident prevention and health and safety.
+Shared services.
+Land / facility managemen Health and safety risks.